Work on the world’s most pressing problems

-It’s based on more than 10 years of research, plus advising thousands of people on their careers.
+Our resources are based on more than 10 years of research, plus advising thousands of people 1-1 on their careers.
 We’re a nonprofit, and everything we provide is free.

 Career guide

-Our career guide covers everything you need to know about how to find a fulfilling career that does good, from why you shouldn’t “follow your passion,” to why medicine and charity work aren’t always the best ways to help others.
+Our 12-part career guide explains how to find a fulfilling career that does good, from why you shouldn’t “follow your passion,” to why medicine and charity work aren’t always the best ways to help others.

 It’s full of practical tips and exercises, and at the end, you’ll have a draft of your new career plan.
 Read the 2-minute summary, or: